CactusJuice9/Jett-Stream/README.md

 In the wire diagram above I wired polarity to traditional audio rather than what the Jett uses.
 Because of this I wired the Dual H-Bridge DC Stepper on PWM IN2 & IN4.
 These pins drive the motors in reverse giving us our desired polarity.

-Alternatively you can wire the Dual H-Bridge DC Stepper output forward with IN1 & IN3 and just wire the 2.5mm Mono Audio Panel Mount Snap-In with a flipped polarity (Sort leg negative/Long leg positive)
+Alternatively you can wire the Dual H-Bridge DC Stepper output forward with IN1 & IN3 and just wire the 2.5mm Mono Audio Panel Mount Snap-In with a flipped polarity (Short leg negative/Long leg positive)

 > [!CAUTION]